2019:

 10 July 2022:

-Just discovered that the top floor of the St Kilda Coffee Palace was added in 1888 to the building, which had been converted by Henderson & Smart from a hall in 1883 – so the much talked about ‘baroque pediment’ was actually just broken to fit a window !
-Second photo is from NGV c1886, when the George Hotel corner section (on the left) was built.
+Just discovered that the top floor of the St Kilda Coffee Palace was added in 1888 to the building (the same year it closed) so the much talked about Baroque broken pediment was actually just broken to fit a window !
+This photo (from the NGV) is c1886, when the George Hotel corner section (on the left) was just built.

 25 February 2023:

 I’m a fan of green generally, but not this shade on this building !
 I’ve lightened it up but it’s actually sort of a dark aqua.
-The St Kilda Coffee Palace was built as an assembly room (a hall for hire) in 1871, the converted by Reed & Barnes in 1883 into one of Melbourne’s first coffee palaces (a hotel with no alcohol).
-The top floor was added in 1888, but it seems to have closed that year, no doubt unable to compete with the huge George Hotel on the corner.
 It’s been a backpackers for ages, closed in the pandemic, now rebadged as a boutique hotel, but still really a backpackers.
 (Reaction on Instagram was very divided, many hated, some liked).

 I saw The Lost City of Melbourne last night.
 I recognised you from Instagram and came searching for more info about Queen’s Walk Arcade and found your blog.
 Appreciate your passion for Melbourne’s architecture and thanks for sharing.